Our top pick for

 However Koninklijke Philips N-V's short interest can also be evaluated against the total number of Koninklijke Philips N-V shares, or, against the total number of tradable Koninklijke Philips N-V shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Koninklijke Philips N-V's short interest could be expressed as 0% of the outstanding shares (for every 100,000 Koninklijke Philips N-V shares in existence, roughly 0 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Koninklijke Philips N-V shares, roughly 0 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Koninklijke Philips N-V.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Koninklijke Philips N-V.